SongulSYTRK/Object_Oriented_Programming/İnheritance/README.md

 ## What is inheritance ?
 <br> Inheritance in biology is the same as inheritance in software.
-<br> In software, we add features to subclasses through parentclasses.
+ In software, we add features to subclasses through parentclasses. parentclasses must have common properties to inherit.
-<br> parentclasses must have common properties to inherit.
+It is the process by which object of one class aquire the properties or features of objects of another class.
+The concept of inheritance provide the idea of reusability means we can add additional features to an existing class without Modifying it.
+This is possible by driving a new class from the existing one.
+The new class will have the combined features of both the classes.
+Example: Robine is a part of the class flying bird which is again a part of the class bird.

  ```
  public class Category : parentsclass  // parentsclass is ancestor of the category.We added it as a using system